-After School Academy
+After School Program

 Are you a 21st Century Scholar?
 The 21st Century Scholars program is no longer providing college readiness programming including tutoring, college trips and college planning counseling.
 Students are encouraged to utilize community programs like Project Ready.
 Click Here To Apply for 21st Century Scholars

-Read & Rise
+Read and Rise Program

 The pre and post test result showed that 95% of them have improved in their parenting skills and 89% of the children demonstrated mastered the necessary skills to be ready to read.